In seeking to be more purposeful you are bound to face some obstacles -- in the fleshly realm and the spiritual.

 The spectrum of reactions to change will vary, falling somewhere within the following range:

 These are the people who have put little thought into it but readily accept the change.
-They accept it perhaps because:

 These are the people who think a lot about the change and, in their thinking, all they see are red flags.
-They are filled with questions and doubts.
-They feel quite insecure about change and must have all their concerns answered satisfactorily before they are willing to accept the change.

 These are the people who do not have to think much about it because they know, in their minds, that it is wrong.
-They either want things to stay the same or they want things done their way and so harden their hearts to any change.

 Resistance may come from any of these positions but the type of obstacles they present will vary greatly.